-- Improve efficiency in room turnover, secure employee safety, provide for aesthetic and visual consistency. - Create up to a 90% reduction in labor, replacement, and laundry costs. - · Avoid loss management for existing textile cubicle curtains at @ 3-5% with traditional laundry services (in-house or off-site) - To thoroughly clean cubicle curtains is expensive and requires many additional labor hours to ensure the right curtain (pattern, height, and width) in the proper location.
-A change from textile curtains mitigates cubicle curtain cleaning costs. - Initial cost of traditional cubicle curtain averages \$400-\$800 per bed whereas disposable/recyclable averages \$40 per bed. - Health systems create success with one pattern in one size for their entire facility. - Ease of change-out with lower labor hours and mitigate workers compensation claims. - Hookless® ring technology allows for change (remove and replace) in under two minutes without the use of a ladder. - Improve patient throughput and HCAHPS scores. - Changeout® software for tracking and regulatory compliance. - · Create measured capital cost and operating cost reductions.
+- Improve efficiency in room turnover, employee safety, providing for aesthetic and visual consistency. - Up to a 90% reduction in labor, replacement, and laundry costs. - Loss management for cubicle curtains is noted at @ 3-5% with traditional laundry services (in-house or off- - Thoroughly cleaning cubicle curtains can be expensive and requires pointless labor hours to ensure the right curtain (pattern, height, and width) get hung in the right place.
+A change from textile curtains mitigates cubicle curtain cleaning costs. - Cost of traditional cubicle curtain averages \$200-\$300 per bed and disposable/recyclable averages \$40 per - Health systems have had great success with one pattern and one size that simplifies the pain point that can be a hurdle with cubicle curtains. - Ease of change-out in associated man-hours not only saves dollars in time but can mitigate workers compensation claims due to injury. - A hook less ring technology allows for change (remove and replace) in under two minutes without the use of a ladder. - Improve patient throughput and HCAHPS scores - Change out software for tracking and compliance - Traditional textile cubicle curtain has a useful life of 35-40 washing - With expected change out 4x annually, there are major replacement costs every 10 years with product, labor, and space disruption.
+The traditional curtain has only about a 5-7-year lifespan